vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 return x
 ```

-The `List` `x` contains four elements because that many should be enough.
-The referenced function `s:IsCommentOrString()` is interesting because it is very useful for every indentation script.
+The list `x` contains four elements because that many ought to be enough.
+The referenced function `s:IsCommentOrString()` is interesting because it is very useful for most indentation scripts.
 Here is how we define it:

 ```vim
 " Returns whether a comment or string envelops the specified column.